commonsguy/cwac-security/README.markdown

 Version
 -------
-This is version v0.5.2 of this module, meaning it is rather new.
+This is version v0.6.0 of this module, meaning it is coming along rather nicely.

 Demo
 ----